tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Tag Rating/README.md

 ## How To Use

-Lets say you have site that sells bottles of wine.
+Lets say you have a site that sells bottles of wine.
 The bottles of wine have been rated by entities like Wine Spectator.
 A bottle of wine you sell received a rating of 4 out of 5 stars and you want to display that rating to your site visitors to encourage sales.